Housing Assistance Policy

 Conditions

-• Only one application for assistance will be considered up to a maximum of £750.00 within any two year period.
+- Only one application for assistance will be considered up to a maximum of £1000within any 2 year period.
 Exemption to this condition is at the discretion of the Head of Strategic Housing subject to justifying circumstances.

 Maximum assistance